elmital/FixMCStats/README.md

 # <u>FixMCStats</u>

-Fabric mod that aims to fix some issues with the Minecraft statistics.🤓
+Mod that aims to fix multiple issues with the Minecraft statistics.🤓

 ---
 ## <u>Fixes</u>